Species Name: Philodendron spiritus-sancti (PSS)

 Leaf variation: red vs. green – I haven’t found the full detail on this topic yet.
 However, in many other plant species, red leaf and flower color normally comes from the expression of anthocyanin pigments in the tissue—an adaptive trait to withstand high light.
 The expression often varies among individual plants of a species, and some can produce none, while others produce lots (kind of like how some people tan easier than others).
 Even if a plant has the potential to produce anthocyanin, it may still need specific conditions to stimulate its production (like excessive red-spectrum light)…so this variation of color is often firstly related to genetics, but then also to conditions.
 From my work with orchids, some plants grown under higher light in combination with cooler temps may express more color…but it’s not always the case and sometimes the reverse is true.

-When it comes to leaf variations and spiritus-sancti, this is one aspect that really makes seed-grown plants (as the result of cross-pollinated plants) more enticing than tissue culture—but we’ll get to that topic further down.
+When it comes to leaf variations and spiritus-sancti, this is one aspect that makes seed-grown plants (as the result of cross-pollination) more enticing than tissue culture—but we’ll get to that topic further down.

 Photo showing early leaf variation in Philodendron spiritus-sancti